gustavostuff/ppux/README.md

 Tile mode is for selection, drag/drop, and tile-level editing in general.

-- Left click to select. `Ctrl + click` or `Shift + drag` for multi-selection. `Ctrl + A` selects all.
+- Left click to select items. `Ctrl + click` or `Shift + click drag` for multi-selection. `Ctrl + A` selects all items in a layer.
-- `Delete` / `Backspace` removes the selection where supported.
+- `Delete` / `Backspace` removes the selection.
-- Arrow keys move tile selections among occupied cells.
+- Arrow keys move tile selection "cursor" (doesn't work for multi-selections).
-- `Shift + Up/Down` switches layers in multi-layer windows (animations, PPU Frame, OAM Animation, and so on).
-Static Art stays single-layer.
+- `Shift + Up/Down` switches layers in multi-layer windows (animations, PPU Frame, OAM Animation, etc).
 - `1` to `4` assign palette numbers to selected tiles or sprites where supported.
 - `H` / `V` mirror selected sprites on a sprite layer.
 - On bank windows, `Left/Right` switch banks, `Ctrl + M` toggles 8x8 / 8x16 layout, `M` toggles Mirror X, and `D` toggles diff vs loaded CHR.